OrionMat/Face-Recognition/README.md

 # Face-Recognition
-Facial recognition using PCA and LDA with k-nearest neighbors classifier
+Facial recognition using PCA and LDA with k-nearest neighbor classifier